styled-components/styled-components/src/utils/errors.md

 ## 11

-[createGlobalStyle] received children which will not be rendered.
+_This error was replaced with a dev-time warning, it will be deleted for v4 final._ [createGlobalStyle] received children which will not be rendered.
 Please use the component without passing children elements.